Making Fresh Pasta

 Rolling the dough on your pasta machine (an amazing invention!)

 Unwrap dough and cut into four equal pieces.
-Keep the parts of the dough you are not using in the plastic wrap to keep them from drying out.
+It is much easier to roll smaller pieces through the machine.
+Keep the rest of the dough in the plastic wrap to keep it from drying out.

 Flatten out the dough slightly to begin feeding the dough through the pasta machine.
-Follow the directions for your pasta machine, and keep rolling the dough through the pasta machine until it is on the thinnest setting (1/16 inch).
-It should be thin enough that you can see through to the wood board underneath.
+Follow the directions for your pasta machine, and keep rolling the dough through the pasta machine until you obtain the desired thickness indicated in the recipe you are using.
 Repeat for the rest of the dough.

-The art of making pasta is not rocket science, but it does take a great deal of practice.
+The art of making pasta is not rocket science, but it does take a some practice.
 Be easy on yourself.
 I had to make every mistake in the book, but I am beginning to feel more confident with the process.
 Hang in there, keep practicing.
 It is so worth it!!